berkcantelseren/SnapForge/README.md

 - **Customizable Templates**: Create tailored social media posts with pre-designed templates.
 - **Content Scheduling**: Plan and schedule posts in advance with intuitive calendar integration.
 - **Brand Customization**: Personalize every post with your brand colors, logos, and style.
+- 📱 **Fully Responsive** – Optimized for both desktop and mobile experiences.

 ---